JiunJung/pipelined-cpu/README.md

 - Branch Hazard

     Some instructions need to change the data in PC.
 And it can cause problem with 1st stage (instruction fetch). there are several ways to prevent our CPU from branch hazard.
 Freeze scheme, predict-untaken scheme, predict-taken scheme, delayed branch is that.
-Freeze scheme is simply just stop the progress until the branch is chosen. predict-untaken is that while freeze scheme is in progress, CPU just predict the branch mighy untaken.
+Freeze scheme is simply just stop the progress until the branch is chosen. predict-untaken is that while freeze scheme is in progress, CPU just predict the branch to be untaken.
 And, if the predict was wrong, delete all the process which is wrong, and redo the process.
 Predict-taken scheme is just opposite to it.
 Delayed branch is doing other instructions which is not assosiated with the branch instruction.
 It is done in compiler time. <br/>

     I just simply used freeze approach.
-I used if-els and on/off token in verilog.
+I used if-else and on/off token in verilog.
 You can check through pipelined-cpu.v in this repo.

 ---------------------------